 Wasps prey on almost every other type of insects.
 Furthermore, they sometimes lay their eggs in other insects, using them as hosts.
 They do this most often with certain species of spiders.
 However, once they mature they generally only eat honey.

-If wasps have invaded your home, contact Amherst Exterminators today.
+If wasps have invaded your home in the Western New York area, contact Amherst Exterminators today to schedule an appointment.